The True Warriors of the Eightpoints

-The Chaos Marauder with Barbarian Flail costs 55 points, and stats-wise, he is a lot like other very cheap fighters in Warcry.
-He has a pretty normal Move of 4, a low Toughness and Strength of 3, 3 attacks and 10 Wounds.
+The Chaos Marauder with Barbarian Flail, stats-wise, is a lot like other very cheap fighters in Warcry.
+He has a pretty normal Move of 4″, a low Toughness and Strength of 3, 3 attacks and 10 Wounds.

-What does stand out about him is the 3 inch Range with no minimum Range of his Barbarian Flail attack.
-Even though his weapon is otherwise less than amazing, the 3 inch Range is a big deal, as it lets him engage in melee fights at a range where even the often highly valued spear fighters of other warbands with their 2 inch Range can’t reach him.
+What does stand out about him is the 3″ range of his Barbarian Flail attack.
+Even though his weapon is otherwise less than amazing, the 3″ range is a big deal, as it lets him engage in melee fights at a range where even the often highly valued spear fighters of other warbands with their 2″ range can’t reach him.

 Out-spearing the spearmen with your cheapest fighter?
 That’s not a bad deal at all, and if you field a ton of these Marauders, you can control a lot of space on the battlefield for few points.
-If someone gets close enough to attack, the Marauder goes down quickly, but that doesn’t matter at a points price of 55 when he gives you a chance to attack the enemy without retaliation.
+If someone gets close enough to attack, the Marauder goes down quickly, but that doesn’t matter at that low points price when he gives you a chance to attack the enemy without retaliation.

 Like every other fighter in the Slaves to Darkness warband roster, the Marauder has access to the Double ability Imbued with Dark Power, which lets you add the value of the dice rolled for the ability to your fighter’s Strength characteristic for one activation.
 This is completely useless on Marauders, though, as they only have a Damage characteristic of 1 but a Critical Damage characteristic of 3, which means that you will always hope for critical rolls of 6 rather than spending a Double ability to get a few hits with Damage 1 in.

-The other basic Marauder, the Chaos Marauder with Barbarian Axe and Darkwood Shield costs 60 points.
-It is a lot like the other basic Marauder, but the Darkwood Shield gives it an extra point in Toughness.
+The other basic Marauder, the Chaos Marauder with Barbarian Axe and Darkwood Shield is a lot like the other basic Marauder, but the Darkwood Shield gives it an extra point in Toughness.
 Unfortunately, its Barbarian Axe is a lot worse than the Flail, with only 2 weak Attacks.

-The best feature of the shielded Marauder is its access to the Double ability Shield Ram, which gives you a chance to do damage (1 on a roll of 4-5, damage equal to the value of the dice roll used for the ability on a 6) to an enemy in melee range after spending a Move action to get close to them.
-This isn’t the best ability on the ability card, but if you’re bringing Marauders anyway, and you happen to have a Double 6 ability roll, you have a shot at punching well above the Marauder’s weight on a charge into melee.
+The best feature of the shielded Marauder is its access to the Double ability Shield Ram, which gives you a chance to do damage (2 on a roll of 2-5, damage equal to the value of the dice roll used for the ability on a 6) to an enemy in melee range after spending a Move action to get close to them.
+While this is usually not a great ability, considering the low Strength of these Marauders you can do more damage just moving than by attacking.

-The Chaos Marauder Leader costs 140 points, and retains the low of the Flail-wielding Marauder, but he has 20 Wounds, 4 Toughness 4 attacks and a good damage profile of 2 damage/5 critical damage.
+The Chaos Marauder Leader, the Marauder Chieftain, retains the low Toughness of the Flail-wielding Marauder, but he has 15 Wounds, 4 attacks and a bad (for a leader) damage profile of 1/4 damage.

-He’s not very durable for a Leader at all, but he’s your cheapest Leader, which is worth noting if you are going for high model count in your warband.
-Like all Leaders, he has access to the Triple ability Champion of Darkness, which gives you a bonus move action and a bonus attack action (in that order) if you have taken an enemy fighter down in that activation.
+While he is a cheap leader, he is probably not worth considering.
+Like all Leaders, he has access to the Triple ability Champion of Darkness, which gives you a bonus move action and a bonus attack action (in that order) if you have taken an enemy fighter down in that activation (unlikely to happen).

 In general, the Marauders are vulnerable and mostly good for swarming tactics or for filling out your ranks, and the shielded Marauders are probably the worst of the bunch.

-This is great, since the Chaos Chosen with Soul Splitter has access to the awesome Quad Ability Lead the Slaughter, which lets it increase the Attacks characteristic of every friendly fighter within 6 inches by half the value of the dice roll used for the ability for the rest of the battle round after the Chaos Chosen takes out an enemy fighter in this activation.
+The Chaos Chosen has a profile similar to the Chaos Warrior with Chaos Greatblade, but what differentiates him is the access to the awesome Quad Ability Lead the Slaughter, which increases the Attacks characteristic of every friendly fighter within 6″ by half the value of the ability’s value for the rest of the battle round.
+To activate it, the Chaos Chosen first has to take out an enemy fighter.

-Since the buff bubble isn’t that big (6 inches), the buffed fighters having a range of 3 increases the area of effect of the buff by a great deal.
-Just remember that the buffed fighters need to stay within 6 inches of the Chosen to keep the buff – you can’t run off in another direction without losing the extra attacks.
+Since the buff bubble isn’t that big (6″), the buffed fighters having a range of 3″ increases the area of effect of the buff by a great deal.
+Just remember that the buffed fighters need to stay within 6″ of the Chosen to keep the buff – you can’t run off in another direction without losing the extra attacks.
 If you want a more elite version of this tactic, do the same but with more Chosen (now that you’ve bought the models anyway) for a greater chance of triggering the ability.